Search

 }

 The [QueryParam] attribute does not affect the model binding order in any way.
-It is simply a way to make Swagger add a query param for the operation.
+It is simply an instruction for Swagger to add a query param for the operation.

 Specifying Default Values